Spice-E : Structural Priors in 3D Diffusion using Cross-Entity Attention: Tasks

 \subsection{Semantic Shape Editing}

-\textbf{Task description} Several works have recently explored the problem of performing semantic fine-grained edits of shapes using language~\cite{achlioptas2022changeit3d,huang2022ladis}.
+\textbf{Task description} Several works have recently explored the problem of performing semantic fine-grained edits of shapes using language~\shortcite{achlioptas2022changeit3d,huang2022ladis}.
 For this task, the target text prompt describes desired semantic modifications to be performed over the input shape.
 For example, given an input chair, target texts include ``the legs are thinner" or ``there is a hole in the back".

 \textbf{Experimental details}.
-For this task, we use the ShapeTalk dataset proposed by Achlioptas \etal~\cite{achlioptas2022changeit3d}.
+For this task, we use the ShapeTalk dataset proposed by Achlioptas \etal~\shortcite{achlioptas2022changeit3d}.
 This dataset contains pairs of \emph{distractor} and \emph{target} models (originating from ShapeNet) annotated with a textual annotation describing the shape differences from the distractor shape to the target one.
 For finetuning models on this task, we use distractor models as conditional guidance shapes $\mathbf{X}_c$ and target models as the input ones $\mathbf{X}_{in}$.
 We randomly replace $50\%$ of the distractor models with the target ones to further enforce structural similarity to the target models.
 During inference, only the distractor model and the associated textual description are fed to \methodName.
 We follow their setup, finetuning models for the \emph{Table}, \emph{Lamps}, and \emph{Chair} categories and using their train/set splits.
 We perform additional filtering to these sets to ensure that the distractor and target models are sufficiently close, as we observe that many pairs are geometrically very different.
 This yields datasets containing approximately $15\%$ of the shapes from the original ShapeTalk dataset (\emph{i.e.} 8K pairs on average for training).
-See the supplementary material for more details.
+See the supplementary material for details.

 \textbf{Alternative Methods}.
-We compare against ChangeIt3D~\cite{achlioptas2022changeit3d}, which operates over point cloud representations.
+We compare against ChangeIt3D~\shortcite{achlioptas2022changeit3d}, which operates over point cloud representations.
 We use their outputs directly, as these are publicly available.
-In the supplementary material, we also perform a qualitative comparison with LADIS~\cite{huang2022ladis} over results reported in their paper (as source code or trained models are not available we cannot conduct a quantitative evaluation).
+In the supplementary material, we also perform a qualitative comparison with LADIS~\shortcite{huang2022ladis} over results reported in their paper (as source code or trained models are not available we cannot conduct a quantitative evaluation).